 Albion Tap, 72 High St, Uppermill, Oldham OL3 6AW

 Rioja Tapas Bar

 A fair few years ago, on a particularly messy Summer all-day session in Uppermill, I decided to treat my girlfriend to a lovely bit of tapas in Rioja, most likely trying to show off my Spanish language skills and food knowledge after a stint working in Barcelona.
-Although the food was excellent, the service very friendly (especially considering I must have looked and acted like a right tit), and the wine flowing – my girlfriend was not happy because I didn’t seat her in one of their ‘pods’ outside.
+Although the food was excellent, the service very friendly, and the wine flowing – my girlfriend was not happy because I didn’t seat her in one of their ‘pods’ outside.
 To me I couldn’t think of anything worse than sitting in one of them, but I suppose I’m a miserable old bastard who just wants to stuff padron peppers down his throat and go to bed.
 Rioja is a lovely place, and if you manage to get a pod, there won’t be anything to be disappointed with.

 58 High St, Uppermill, Oldham OL3 6HA